Vivojay/mariana-music-player/README.md

 command as the CLI, keeping runtime settings, the preset selector, and future launches synchronized.

+The title-bar command dropdown is a sanitized command explorer, not a command runner.
+It supports deterministic prefix/alias suggestions, keyboard and pointer selection, stale-result rejection, and accessible combobox/listbox state, but intentionally does not edit terminal input, write to the PTY, or execute commands.

+For eligible finite media, clicking or tapping the main desktop progress track sends one identity-bound absolute seek request through the typed backend control path.
+The backend revalidates current media, state, seekability, duration, playback policy, and preferred-region bounds; live, blocked, unknown-duration, and unavailable states remain noninteractive.
+Drag, hover-preview, and keyboard seeking are not implemented.

+The **Mini** button opens one auxiliary Mini-player window without creating a second PTY or playback authority.
+It shows sanitized title/source/queue and finite progress, chapter/current-segment markers, preferred-region context, and safe live/unknown/unavailable states.
+Play/Pause/Previous/Next use its least-privilege typed control bridge.
+Closing it hides it; its progress track is read-only and it currently uses a local artwork placeholder.

 The desktop close button hides Mariana to the system tray by default so the backend and current playback continue running.
 Use `desktop close quit` to make the window close button terminate Mariana instead, or `desktop close tray` to